-A written complaint must be delivered to the Assessment Review Board Clerk at the Town Office by the date shown on the Property Assessment Notice.
+A written complaint must be delivered to the Joint Assessment Review Board clerk at the Town Office by the date shown on the property assessment notice.
 The appeal processing fee for each parcel or account must accompany the written complaint.

 Download the Assessment Review Board Complaint Form from Alberta Municipal Affairs.

 |Residential: 3 or fewer dwellings and farm land||$50|